Switch-to.eu

 3. Log in with your Nextcloud credentials

-4. Configure auto-upload for photos if desired
+4. Configure auto-upload for photos and videos if desired

 Troubleshooting